-The only major concern is it must be closed under combining permutations (all other necessary properties are inherited from $S_n$ ).
+The only major concern is it must be closed under combining permutations (all other necessary properties are inherited from S_n).
 Do you see why combining two even permutations yields an even permutation?
-Interesting fact For $n \leq 5$ , the group $A_n$ consists precisely of the set of "squares" in $S_n$ .
-By "square," we mean an element that can be written as an element of $S_n$ times itself.
-For example, the permutation $1 \overbrace{2}^{2} 3$ is a square in $S_3$ , because: $$1 2^{-3} 1 2^{-3} = 1 2^{-3}$$ In cycle notation, this is $(1 \ 3 \ 2) = (1 \ 2 \ 3) (1 \ 2 \ 3)$ .
-We'll see later why we called this group the "alternating" group.
-Note that $A_n$ has order $\frac{n!}{2}$ .
-Platonic solids The symmetric groups and alternating groups arise throughout group theory.
+Interesting fact For $n \leq 5$, the group A_n consists precisely of the set of "squares" in S_n .
+By "square," we mean an element that can be written as an element of S_n times itself.
+For example, the permutation $1 \bigcirc 2 \bigcirc 3$ is a square in S_3 , because: $$1 2^{3} 1 2^{3} = 1 2^{3}$$

+In cycle notation, this is $(1 \ 3 \ 2) = (1 \ 2 \ 3) (1 \ 2 \ 3)$.

+Note that

+$$A_n$$

+has order $\frac{n!}{2}$

+Platonic solids

+The symmetric groups and alternating groups arise throughout group theory.
 In particular, the groups of symmetries of the 5 Platonic solids are symmetric and alternating groups.

 There are only five 3-dimensional shapes (polytopes) all of whose faces are regular polygons that meet at equal angles.
 These are called the Platonic solids:

 The groups of symmetries of the Platonic solids are as follows:

 shape group

-Tetrahedron A4
+Tetrahedron A_4

-Cube $S_4$
+Cube S_4

-Octahedron $S_4$
+Octahedron S_4

-Icosahedron A5
+Icosahedron A 5

-Dodecahedron $A_5$
+Dodecahedron A_5

 Platonic solids

 The Cayley diagrams for these 3 groups can be arranged in some very interesting configurations.

 In particular, the Cayley diagram for Platonic solid 'X' can be arranged on a truncated 'X', where truncated refers to cutting off some corners.

-For example, here are two representations for Cayley diagrams of $A_5$ .
+For example, here are two representations for Cayley diagrams of A_5 .
 At left is a truncated icosahedron and at right is a truncated dodecahedron.

 Any set of permutations that forms a group is called a permutation group.
-Cayley's theorem says that permutations can be used to construct any group.
+Cayley's theorem says that permutations can be used to construct any finite group.
 In other words, every group has the same structure as (we say "is isomorphic to") some permutation group.
 Warning!
-We are not saying that every group is isomorphic to some symmetric group, $S_n$ .
-Rather, every group is isomorphic to a subgroup of a some symmetric group $S_n$ - i.e., a subset of $S_n$ that is also a group in its own right.
+We are not saying that every group is isomorphic to some symmetric group, S_n .
+Rather, every group is isomorphic to a subgroup of some symmetric group S_n - i.e., a subset of S_n that is also a group in its own right.
 Question Given a group, how do we associate it with a set of permutations?

-Cayley's theorem; how to construct permutations Here is an algorithm given a Cayley diagram with n nodes: - 1. number the nodes 1 through n, - 2. interpret each arrow type in Cayley diagram as a permutation.
+Cayley's theorem; how to construct permutations Here is an algorithm given a Cayley diagram with n nodes: - 1. number the nodes 1 through n, - 2. interpret each arrow type in the Cayley diagram as a permutation.
 The resulting permutations are the generators of the corresponding permutation group.
+Example